This startup wants to help the planet with meatless burgers

-A California startup is trying to persuade consumers to bite into burgers that bleed beetroot juice rather than blood.
+A California startup is trying to persuade consumers to bite into burger patties that don't contain any meat.

 The company, Impossible Foods, wants to bring fake meat to the masses.
 Its signature product, the Impossible Burger, is made with ingredients including wheat, potatoes and coconut oil.